gofury/fusion/README.md

 ## Usage

-To ensure immutability, you can only create a `RequestHandlerChain` via constructor
+To ensure immutability, you can either initialise a `RequestHandlerChain` via directly:

     chain := RequestHandlerChain{Middleware1, Middleware2, Middleware3}